juliuskrah/sc/Readme.md

 # Introduction

-Simple Commerce is a cli application that makes it easy to interact with the Ollama API and other LLMs.
+`ai` is a cli application that makes it easy to interact with LLMs from various providers, including Ollama and OpenAI.

 <details>
 <summary><strong>Table of Contents</strong></summary>